arnob-bro/Academia/README.md

    - **Academic Performance Tracking:**
      - Assess and track student academic performance.
    - **Scheduling:**
-     - Manage personal teaching schedules.
+     - Reschedule personal teaching schedules.
-   - **Assignments and Exams:**
-     - Create and grade assignments and exams.
-   - **Collaboration:**
+   - **Assessment Results:**
-     - Collaborate with other faculty members and departments.
+     - Update marks of assessments and exams for each students.

 4. **Resource Management:**
    - **Scheduling and Allocation:**